quic/aimet-model-zoo/zoo_torch/Docs/DeepLabV3.md

 - TF-Enhanced was used as quantization scheme
 - Cross layer equalization and Adaround has been applied on optimized checkpoint
 - Data Free Quantization has been performed on the optimized checkpoint

+INT4 optimization
+The following configuration has been used for the above model for W4A8 quantization
+- Weight quantization: 4 bits, per channel symmetric quantization
+- Bias parameters are not quantized
+- Activation quantization: 8 bits, asymmetric quantization
+- Model inputs are quantized
+- TF-Enhanced was used as quantization scheme
+- Cross layer equalization and Adaround has been applied on optimized checkpoint
+- Data Free Quantization has been performed on the optimized checkpoint
+- Quantization Aware Traning has been performed on the optimized checkpoint